Love Thy Neighbor…. Sometimes

 I could feel my sweet tooth going rotten, decaying faster than civilization.
 “I don’t know, Rita, maybe it’s not really that big an issue.
 I mean, you don’t get all that much call for wedding cakes, do you?
 Much less same sex ones.”

 Rita Mae shot me the evil eye and I shut up.
 Ronnie, always the provocateur, turned at the doorway, his bag of pastries held high.
 “Love thy neighbor, Rita Mae!”
 Rita Mae grabbed a day old muffin from the tray beside the register and just missed Ronnie as he slammed the door on his way out.
 The muffin exploded against the back of the sign that said WE RESERVE THE RIGHT TO REFUSE SERVICE TO ANYONE.
-That was probably going to my last fritter, I decided.
+That was probably going to be my last fritter, I decided.
 I can read the writing on the wall about as well as Rita Mae can read her Good Book.
 “You have a nice day,” she frowned as she gave me change and somehow I knew I wouldn’t.

-Hits: 13
+Hits: 21

 Leave a Reply